Code-Institute-Submissions/workout-world/README.md

 * To test the CSS I used the [W3D CSS Validation Service.]https://jigsaw.w3.org/css-validator/ There were no errors in the CSS-code and the code vas validated at CSS level 3 + SVG.

-### User stories testing
+### Features
+Below the user stories testing are presented and the manual testing for interactive elemenmts.
+#### Navbar
+* Clicking the logo reloads the home page.
+* Clicking the home link reloads the home page.
+* Clicking the memberships link brings user to the membership page.
+* Clicking the class schedule link brings user to the class schedule page.
+* Clicking the contact link brings user to the contact page.
+* Hovering over the links to make sure they become lighter when hovering over them.
+* Scrolling dow the page the navbar stays at the top of the browser window.
+* This was repeated on all pages to make sure the navbar works on every page.
+#### Footer
+- As a user, I want to find out how to contact the gym.
+    - In the footer there are links to the gyms social media if the user wants to connect with the gym there.

+* Clicking the logo reloads the home page.
+* Clicking the Facebook icon brings user to facebook.com in a new browser window.
+* Clicking the Instagram icon brings user to instagram.com in a new browser window.
+* Clicking the Linkedin icon brings user to linkedin.com in a new browser window.
+* Clicking he contact link brings user to the contact page.
+* Hovering over the contact link and social icons to make sure they become lighter when hovering over them.
+* This is repeated on all pages to make sure the footer works on every page.
+#### Home
+- As a user, I want to know what a membership cost.
+    - On the home page you can also see that new members can try out the gym for one week free of charge.
+- As a user, I what to know what opening hour the gym has.
+    - On the home page you can see under the Why Workout World?
+That the gym always is open and under the contact page you can see the opening hours of the reception.
+#### Memberships
 - As a user, I want to know what type of memberships the gym offers.
     - At the memberships page the user can see the three different memberships that the gym offers under Our memberships.
 - As a user, I want to know what a membership cost.
     - At the memberships page the user can see under Our Memberships what the prices of the different memberships is and the sign-up fee.
 On the same page there is also underneath the membership's information about student discount so that the users that are students can know that the gym offers 15% student discount on all memberships.
-On the home page you can also see that new members can try out the gym for one week free of charge.
-- As a user, I want to find out how to contact the gym.
-    - On the contact page the user can find all the ways they can contact the gym, on phone, email, on sight and via a contact form.
-The opening outs for the reception is also stated if you want to call or talk to someone on sight.
-In the footer there are also links to the gyms social media if the user wants to connect with the gym there.
-You can also find a link to the contact page in the footer.
+#### Class Schedule
 - As a user, I what to see what classes the gym offers.
     - On the class schedule page, the user can find a schedule of the classes the gym offers in the schedule.
 - As a user, I want to find out when the classes are available.
     - On the class schedule page, the user can also find out when the different classes are held in the schedule.
+#### Contact
-- As a user, I what to know what opening hour the gym has.
+- As a user, I want to find out how to contact the gym.
-    - On the home page you can see under the Why Workout World?
-That the gym always is open and under the contact page you can see the opening hours of the reception.
+    - On the contact page the user can find all the ways they can contact the gym, on phone, email, on sight and via a contact form.
+The opening outs for the reception is also stated if you want to call or talk to someone on sight.
 - As a user, I what to know where the gym is located.
     - Under the contact page you can see the address to the gym under Contact and on sight.

+* Go to the contact page.
+* Trying to submit the form empty and an error message appears to fill out required fields.
+* Trying to submit the form without a valid email address and an error message appears.
+* Trying to submit the form with all the required information and the page reloads.

 ### Responsiveness
 The responsiveness was tested using Chrome and Mozilla Firefox DevTools.